nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - A [`List`](accessrecord_structured_development_list.html) resource referencing [`ReferralRequest`](accessrecord_structured_development_referralrequest.html) resources that match the supplied query parameters
 - A [`List`](accessrecord_structured_development_list.html) resource referencing [`Condition`](accessrecord_structured_problems.html) resources that are linked from the returned [`ReferralRequest`](accessrecord_structured_development_referralrequest.html) resources
 - [`ReferralRequest`](accessrecord_structured_development_referralrequest.html), [`Condition`](accessrecord_structured_problems.html) and [`DocumentReference`]() resources representing the patient's referrals will be returned.
-- when the `referralSearchPeriod` is set:
+- and when the `referralSearchPeriod` parameter is set:
   - when a `start` value is set, all referrals with a `ReferralRequest.authoredOn` after the date **MUST** be returned
   - and when an `end` value is set, all referrals with a `ReferralRequest.authoredOn` before the date **MUST** be returned
   - and when both a `start` and `end` are specified, referrals with a `ReferralRequest.authoredOn` after the `start` and with a `ReferralRequest.authoredOn` before the `end` **MUST** be returned